- Community Development

 - An inverter, which converts direct current electricity produced by the panels into alternating current electricity that can be used by the home

 The City of Grants Pass solar energy guide (PDF) provides guidelines and permitting requirements to those interested in solar hot water heaters or photovoltaic solar electric panels for residential construction.
-This may include adding a solar system on to an existing structure or as an addition or alteration, or incorporating a solar system into a new building.
+This may include adding a solar system onto an existing structure or as an addition or alteration or incorporating a solar system into a new building.
 Federal and state tax credits and incentives may be available to offset the cost of your solar installation.

 The Grants Pass solar energy guide outlines the application and review procedures for obtaining the necessary permit(s) to install a solar energy system for a new or existing residential building.

 Permit applications are accepted at the Parks and Community Development Office in Room 202 of the City of Grants Pass City Hall at 101 Northwest A Street.